-203 OFFICE PROJECT 1 UNIT COORDINATION
+203 OFFICE PROJECT COORDINATION

-Prerequisite: BOT 122, 125, 128, 131, 151 or equivalent with a grade of "C" or better or "Pass" Corequisite: None
+Prerequisite: "C" grade or higher or "Pass" in BOT 122, 125, 128, 131, 151 or equivalent.

 This capstone course provides students who have comprehensive knowledge of Microsoft Word, Excel, Access, PowerPoint and Outlook the opportunity to integrate those skills by assuming responsibility for completing a given project from inception to completion.
-CSU

-223\ OFFICE WORK EXPERIENCE
+223 OFFICE WORK EXPERIENCE 1 UNIT

-Prerequisite: Limited to BOT majors who have completed at least 12 units in the major Corequisite: None
+Prerequisite: Limited to BOT majors who have completed at least 12 units in the major.

-Recommended Preparation: Keyboarding and computer skills as well as training in a variety of office procedures as required by most worksites 5 hours work experience
+Recommended Preparation: Keyboarding and computer skills as well as training in a variety of office procedures as required by most worksites

+5 hours work experience